-Retreat Cost*: $10 for half-day programs; $15 for full-day programs when booking an overnight retreat.
-Please contact Loon Lake for rates and availability.
+Rates: $10 for half-day programs; $15 for full-day programs when booking a retreat.
+Additional facility charges apply, please contact Loon Lake for facility rates and availability.

 We offer teachers and youth leaders a choice of 15 modules within the Saplings program.
 Modules range from invertebrates studies to team-building survival challenges to identifying the ecosystem significance of common plant species in the forest.
 To view our current modules, contact us for our information package.

 Understand the interconnected nature of forest ecosystems and the role humans play as part of that system.